carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 > ## Exercise 2: Counting coding sequences
 >
 > Before we build our pangenome it can be useful to take a quick look at how many coding sequences each of our genomes have.
 This way we can
-> know if they have a number close to the expected one (if we have previous knowlegde of our organism of study).
+> know if they have a number close to the expected one (if we have some previous knowledge of our organism of study).
 >
-> Use your `grep`, looping and piping abilities to count the number of coding sequences in the `gff` files of each genome.
+> Use your `grep`, looping, and piping abilities to count the number of coding sequences in the `gff` files of each genome.
 >
 > Note: We will use the `gff` file because the `gbk` contains the aminoacid sequences, so it is possible that with the `grep` command
 > we find the string `CDS` in these sequences, and not only in the description of the features.
 The `gff` files also have the description of the
-> features, but in a different format.
+> features but in a different format.
 >
 >
 > > ## Solution